Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

+- This season, Anthony Davis has made 9.7 shots per game, which adds up to 15.4% of his team's total makes.

-- Davis' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Davis' opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Nuggets give up 112.5 points per game, eighth-ranked in the NBA.

-- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.
+- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the NBA.

-- The Nuggets are the 15th-ranked squad in the league, allowing 25.7 assists per game.
+- The Nuggets are the best team in the NBA, conceding 40.8 rebounds per contest.

+- Looking at assists, the Nuggets have given up 25.7 per game, 15th in the NBA.

-- Giving up 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the NBA.
+- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the NBA.

 Anthony Davis vs. the Nuggets